 The capital maintenance expenditures are low in the early years, when the parks are still new but increase as the parks age.
 Other Assumptions

-- 208 - Disney will have to maintain non-cash working capital (primarily consisting of inventory at the theme parks and the resort properties, netted against accounts payable) of 5% of revenues, with the investments being made at the end of each year. - The income from the investment will be taxed at Disney's marginal tax rate of 36.1%.
+- Disney will have to maintain non-cash working capital (primarily consisting of inventory at the theme parks and the resort properties, netted against accounts payable) of 5% of revenues, with the investments being made at the end of each year.
+The income from the investment will be taxed at Discovery and the parks and the parks and the parks at the end of each year. - Disney's marginal tax rate of 36.1%.